Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 Information about your use of our IT, communication and other systems, and other monitoring information, eg if using our secure online client portal

-Your medical records as we are acting for you in a personal injury claim
+Your medical records where we are acting for you in a personal injury claim

 Your tax details